-If you are an adult male of over fifty years of age and suffer from problems with urinating, like hesitancy (taking a lot of time for urine to start flowing), impaired flow, urinary retention (some urine left after voiding), discomfort while passing urine etc., it is likely you have a condition called BPH (Benign Prostatic Hyperplasia ) otherwise known as a benign enlargement of Prostate.
+If you are an adult male over fifty years of age and suffer from problems with urinating, like hesitancy (taking a lot of time for urine to start flowing), impaired flow, urinary retention (some urine left after voiding), discomfort while passing urine, etc., it is likely you have a condition called BPH (Benign Prostatic Hyperplasia ) otherwise known as benign enlargement of Prostate.

 What is the prostate gland?

 What happens in BPH?
-What are symptoms of BPH?
+What are the symptoms of BPH?

 In BPH, the Prostate gland grows in size compressing the urethra which passes through the center of the Prostate.
 This can prevent the flow of urine from the bladder through the urethra to the outside.
 It can cause urine retention in the bladder resulting in the need to urinate frequently during the day and night.
 The problem may also result in slow flow of urine, the need to urinate urgently and difficulty starting the urinary stream.
 It can even result in more serious problems like urinary tract infections and complete blockage of the urethra, which may be a medical emergency and can lead to injury of the kidneys.